bit-cloner/poke/Readme.md

 ### POKE - Provision Opinionated Kubernetes on EKS ![alt text](pokelogo.png "POKE")
 Poke is infrastructure as software to provision EKS cluster in an opinianated way.
 Code is written in nodejs utilising pulumi framework.
-It is opinianated in such a way to improve security and simplicity.Consider this similar to terraform module.
+It is opinionated in such a way to improve security and simplicity.Consider this similar to terraform module.
 This package can be used to provision eks clusters declaratively with immutability and repeatability.

 Please note thi is a MVP and code quality isn't that great.
 But the good thing is it works.
 I should probably make some code optimisations going forward.
 I welcome PRs to make improvements.